-Genesee Historical Collections Center
+Genesee Historical Collections Center (Archives)

 The Center holds a general reference collection relating to Michigan history, besides many books and pamphlets on Flint-area topics.
 Organizational newsletters, maps, sound recordings, and microfilm of Flint newspapers are among further holdings.
 Books, manuscript collections, and other items are cataloged on Mirlyn.
 Finding aids and databases are available on site.